 Taking place in the Long & McQuade Performance Hall at JAZZ.FM91, the Jazz 4 Kids monthly concert series provides a fun-filled and unique cultural experience for Junior and Middle School students (K-8) for students in the Greater Toronto Area.
 Children enjoy interactive concerts by outstanding professional musicians from a range of cultural backgrounds who encourage and inspire creativity through music to foster an appreciation for musical arts.
-Since 2007, more than 1,500 children are have participated in this community program.
+Each year almost 1000 kids come through our doors to experience live music and learn about the magic of radio.
+That’s over 10,000 young people engaging in live music education since Jazz 4 Kids started in 2007.

 The Jazz 4 Kids teaching artists are all award-winning performers and composers, as well as experienced educators.
 With a breadth of knowledge and skills in presenting material about music and culture to children, these artists present engaging workshops that feature performance, demonstration, interaction, and audience participation.
-Currently our roster of presenters include Cadence, Mark “Bird” Stafford and The Vaudevillian.
+Currently our roster of presenters include Cadence, Tim Shia & The Worst Pop Band Ever and The Vaudevillian.

 Following the workshop, students receive a tour of the radio station, including the recordings library, programming department, production studios, and broadcast technology room.
 Students learn about a variety of concepts including journalism, communication, broadcasting, technology, the history of radio, and careers related to music and radio.
 Participants have a chance to meet radio personalities and learn about the skills required to host a radio show.